4-H Clubs in Cumberland County

 Shooting Sports

-- Bullseyes 4-H club is a shooting sports club for youth ages 9-18.
-They meet every Monday night from November until April and focus on safe handling and firing of .22 rifles on a 50′ indoor range.
+Bullseyes 4-H club is a shooting sports club for youth ages 9-18.
+They meet every Monday night from November until April from 6:30pm-8:30pm.
+They focus on safe handling and firing of .22 rifles on a 50′ indoor range.
 The club strives to teach youth gun safety while also helping them to improve their shooting skills.
 Meets in Cumberland.
-New members welcome in October.
+Currently not accepting new members, but you can join a waitlist.

 Swine